 Area D includes Sligo Bay, including Sligo Harbour and Ballysadare Bay out to the 20 m contour at its furthest point.
 Outer Sligo Bay is dominated by shallow sublittoral mud with areas of shallow sublittoral rock and biogenic reef.
 Drumcliff bay and Sligo Harbour are characterised by Fine sand with Angulus spp. and Nephtys spp. community complex and intertidal areas of Intertidal fine sand with Peringia ulvae and Pygospio elegans community complex.
-Ballysdare Bay, in contrast is characterised by Muddy sand to sand with Hediste diversicolor, Corophium volutator and Peringia ulvae community complex towards the head of the bay and expansive areas of Intertidal sand with Angulus tenuis community complex throughout the mid-section and a subtidal community of Fine sand with polychaetes community complex.
+Ballysdare Bay, in contrast is characterised by Muddy sand to sand with Hediste diversicolor, Corophium volutator and Peringia ulvae community complex towards the head of the bay and expansive areas of Intertidal sand with Angulus tenuis community complex.
 A small area of subtidal reef is present towards the mouth of Ballysadare Bay.

-Area F
+Area E